raspberrypilearning/lego-data-dash/en/step_4.md

 --- task ---

 Slide the toothed bar down into the top of the mechanism.

-You may have to pull the gear forward to allow it past, then push the gear back in to fit between the teeth.
+You will have to pull the gear forward to allow it past, then push the gear back in to fit between the teeth.
+The mechanism will slide easily up and down while the gear and axle are free.
+Connecting a motor will hold it steady.
 ![Image showing build plate with two straight brackets and studs and an axle and gear mounted in the plate with the slider bar inserted](images/sliderbuild8.jpg)

 --- /task ---